-- Ability to work efficiently and effectively in a fast-paced environment, troubleshoot and follow projects through to completion, with strict deadlines and without loss of attention to detail, budget and reporting;
+- Effectively manage to work efficiently in a fast-paced environment, troubleshoot and follow projects through to completion, with strict deadlines and without loss of attention to detail, including administrative requirements, budget, and reporting;

-- Excellent written, verbal, organizational, analytical and interpersonal skills;
+- Excellent verbal, organizational, analytical, and interpersonal skills;

-- Excellent computer skills, proficiency in Microsoft Office and experience with Internet research;
+- Excellent computer skills, proficient in Microsoft Office and experience with internet research and database management;

-- Good listening and communication skills with sensitivity to cultural communication differences;
+- Exercise good listening and communication skills with sensitivity to cultural communication differences;

-- Ability to work as a team member and independently, with a high-level of self-motivation and ability to set and meet goals;
+- Effectively work as a team member and independently, with a high-level of self-motivation and ability to set and meet goals;

-- Discretion and the ability to handle confidential issues;
+- Show discretion and ability to handle confidential issues;

 Work Environment and Physical Demands